diagrams/diagrams-doc/manual/diagrams-manual.rst

 or `(3 :: Rad)`.
 The `convertAngle` function is also provided for converting between different angle representations.

-The `direction` function computes the angle of a vector.
+The `direction` function computes the angle of a vector, measured clockwise from the positive `x`:math:\-axis.

 Primitive shapes
 ----------------